silverbulletmd/silverbullet/libraries/Library/Std/Infrastructure/Page Templates.md

 -- Create commands for all page templates with a command key in frontmatter for pt in query[[
-    from index.tag "meta/template/page"
+    from tp = index.pages("meta/template/page")
-    where _.tag == "page" and _.command
+    where tp.command
-    order by _.priority desc
+    order by tp.priority desc
   ]] do
   command.define {
     name = pt.command,